tanker327/react-project-structure-best-practices/docs/react-project-architecture-doc.md

 ### Key Design Principles

-1. **Centralized Business Logic**: Services, types, and schemas are centralized for consistency and reusability
+1. **Centralized Business Logic**: Services, types, schemas, and state management are all centralized
-2. **Feature-Based UI Organization**: Features contain only UI components and state management
+2. **Pure UI Components**: Pages and features contain only presentation components
+3. **Unified State Management**: All atoms, ions, and selectors in one organized location
-3. **Clear Separation of Concerns**: Separate presentation (features), business logic (services), and data contracts (types/schemas)
+4. **Clear Separation of Concerns**: Presentation (pages/features), state (atoms), business logic (services), and data contracts (types/schemas)
-4. **Type Safety**: Full TypeScript coverage with runtime validation
-5. **Single Source of Truth**: One place for each type definition, schema, and service
+5. **Single Source of Truth**: One place for each concept - no duplication
+6. **Predictable Structure**: Developers always know where to find and place code

 ---